DV

 What is the difference between SCHG and VUG?

-SCHG (Schwab U.S. Large-Cap Growth ETF) tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation strategy, while VUG (Vanguard Growth ETF) tracks CRSP US Large Cap Growth Index with a growth approach.
+SCHG (Schwab U.S. Large-Cap Growth ETF) tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach, while VUG (Vanguard Growth ETF) tracks CRSP US Large Cap Growth Index with a growth approach.
 They are issued by Schwab and Vanguard respectively.

 Can I hold both SCHG and VUG?